jonyeezs/clean-verticalslice-architecture/README.md

      * and this follows close to the [vertical slice architecture](https://codeopinion.com/restructuring-to-a-vertical-slice-architecture/).
    * **Data Access**
       * Every use case requires access to a set of data so ever differently
-      * This is where we gather all the auxiliary services we need to interact with.
+      * This is where we gather all the brokers we need to interact with.
       * Here we can piece together the aggregates that we need to form our domain.
-        * Think about this as our [Aggregate factory](https://medium.com/withbetterco/using-aggregates-and-factories-in-domain-driven-design-34e0dff220c3#ac00).
+        * Think about it as our [Aggregate factory](https://medium.com/withbetterco/using-aggregates-and-factories-in-domain-driven-design-34e0dff220c3#ac00).
       * The data access should generate our domain and understand how to update our persistent layer with the mutated domain.
    * **Domain**
      * `Domain` is our aggregate root for this use case